Adventures in Machine Learning

 Remote Development With Containers

 Containers are becoming increasingly popular as a way to package and distribute applications.
-Visual Studio Code supports developing in a containerized environment and provides extension support for
+Visual Studio Code supports developing in a containerized environment and provides extension support for Docker.

-Docker installed on your machine.
+To develop remotely using containers, you need to have Docker installed on your machine.
 You can then use the platform to develop, build, and debug your code.

 Remote Development With SSH